Rosie Hackett Bridge: Use

-The bridge carries the Luas Green line, which connects via an extension with the Luas Red line, and opened in December 2017.
+The bridge carries the Luas Green Line, which connects via an extension with the Luas Red Line, and opened in December 2017.
 The bridge is also used by other public transport services, including Dublin Bus routes 14, 15, 27, 27x, 33x, 33d, 44, 61, 142 and 151, certain Bus Éireann services, taxis, bicycles and motorbikes.

 Planning and construction

 The bridge was proposed by Dublin City Council to carry the southbound line of the Luas Green line, to allow for the reorganisation of certain Dublin Bus routes, and to ease congestion by providing additional capacity for buses and taxis crossing the Liffey.

-Commentators argued that, being just 90 metres downstream from the very wide O'Connell Bridge, the new bridge could not bring much benefit, and any benefit would be cancelled out by the negative impact on the city's classical Georgian urban plan - especially to the symmetry of spacing between existing Liffey bridges.
+Commentators argued that, being just 90 metres downstream from the very wide O'Connell Bridge, the new bridge could not bring many benefits, and any benefit would be cancelled out by the negative impact on the city's classical Georgian urban plan - especially to the symmetry of spacing between existing Liffey bridges.
 Ultimately, following an environmental impact assessment and Bord Pleanála approval in 2009, the project was approved without any changes to the planned location.

 Roughan and O'Donovan Consulting Engineers and Sean Harrington Architects were appointed by Dublin City Council to design and plan the bridge, and Graham Construction (who also constructed the Samuel Beckett Bridge) were awarded the construction contract.
 Preparatory works commenced in late 2011, with bridge construction beginning in early 2012.
 The bridge was officially opened on 20 May 2014, with Luas services officially commencing on 9 December 2017.